 What is the purpose of a wireless router?

-You can get a really cheap wireless router for about $30, but the highly-rated ones tend to hover around the $100 mark.
+You can get a really cheap products for about $30, but the highly-rated ones tend to hover around the $100 mark.

 As for which router you should buy, that depends on your budget and needs.
-There are so many wireless routers out there, so you’ll want to make sure the wireless router you buy supports the latest features such as:
+There are so many options out there, so you’ll want to make sure the one you buy supports the latest features such as:

 - WPA2 security